-During the year Somerset schools have continued to opt to transfer to Academy status.
-During the year six schools transferred with a further ten transferring early 2013/14 and potentially a further nine during the rest of 2013/14.
-This has had a significant impact upon our finances and management of services to school, accounting for the marked decrease in our non-current assets, with a corresponding reduction in our reserves.
+Somerset schools have continued to opt to transfer to Academy status.
+During the year eighteen schools on the Authorities balance sheet transferred with a further three that transferred early 2014/15.
+These transfers continue to have an impact upon our finances, accounting for the year on year reduction in our schools reserves.
 This does not affect our ability to deliver services or the funding allocated to services.